 It might be colder than usual but current scientific advice suggests that moving air helps reduce the covid virus transmission to that end please expect that many doors and windows will be open to encourage airflow.

-In order to maintain social distancing we ask that there be no smoking in the side-corridor.
 Please only smoke or vape where there is enough space for people to pass you safely.

 - Pre-booking/Ticketed events (whilst this is something we try to avoid it may be necessary in order to control numbers)

 - A period of closure before the event starts to allow freedom of movement for set-up